sudershsaksham/E-Cig-Perceptions-Project/README.md

 The findings in this report regarding age, sex and smoking habits playing a role in risk perception line up with other reports.
-Since e-cigarette use is a result of
-6multifaceted factors, a comprehensive study tackling the underlying reasons could help decrease use among students
+Since e-cigarette use is a result of multifaceted factors, a comprehensive study tackling the underlying reasons could help decrease use among students